Families fear for the ashes of their loved ones

 Some looked at the ruins of the temple with tears down their face.

-While they could not express their feelings due to language barrier, their emotions were evident.
+While they could not express their feelings to Star News due to the language barrier, their emotions were evident.

 Clarinda MP Meng Heang Tak was also standing with the locals outside the temple.